microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Resources

-All links and code in the github repository.
+All links and code in the Github repository.

-And if you'd like to get a Microsoft Certification in AI or Data Science, theres a special offer for a free certificate for attendees today: check out this link for details.
+And if you'd like to get a Microsoft Certification in AI or Data Science, there's a special offer for a free certificate for attendees today: check out this link for details.

 I'll be here to answer questions.
 (And at...)